andlo/mycroft-skills-list-gitbook/skills/ru-wiki.einstalek.md

 ---
 description: Wikipedia
+categories: Information
+tags: wikipedia encyclopedia general-knowledge wiki question query
 ---

 # Wikipedia
 ### _ru-wiki.einstalek_
 ## About:
-Query [Wikipedia](https://www.wikipedia.org) for answers to all your questions.
+Query Wikipedia for answers to all your questions.
 Get just a summary, or ask for more to get in-depth information.

-This Skill uses the [Wikimedia API](https://en.wikipedia.org/w/api.php).
+This Skill uses the Wikimedia API.

 ## Skill information:
 **Github:** | [https://github.com/einstalek/ru-wiki](https://github.com/einstalek/ru-wiki)